 CASCs are members clubs so the income from the members is not ‘trading’ see BIM24010.
 Many CASCs trade with non-members and relief can be claimed.
-Where a CASC (see BIM24335 for definition) is registered throughout an accounting period the profits from trading are exempted where the receipts (before deduction of expenses) do not exceed £30,000.
+Where a CASC (see BIM24335 for definition) is registered throughout an accounting period the profits from trading are exempted where the receipts (before deduction of expenses) do not exceed £50,000 (£30,000 before 1 April 2015).
 There is a proportionate reduction in the exemption limit for shorter accounting periods.

 Where a club is registered for only part of an accounting period it is treated as having two separate accounting periods and the exemption limit is again proportionately reduced.